folkestad/SOM/README.md

 # SOM
-Self Organizing Map in js
+Self Organizing Map in js with simple UI.

-Not finished.